Oshogatsu: How Do Japanese Celebrate The New Year?

 To make a fresh start, it might be amusing to draw a fortune slip after you visit a shrine.

-Either way, you tie the slip to ropes at the shrine is the manner, kami (Shinto gods) prefer polite and gentle people who care the environment.
+Either way, you tie the slip to ropes at the shrine is the manner, kami (Shinto gods) prefer polite and gentle people who care about the environment.